RadovanFindra/psp-manager/README.md

 ## Project status
 Project is for educational porpuse only!
 Use it only for you PSP games you own.
-This project is in Development This is first usable version.
-If you need something make an issue or pull request
+This project is in Development and will be updated in future.